What is Electrify Canada?

 - Set state of charge, cost, or time notifications for a charging session (swipe to start sessions only)

-- Start charging sessions using a smartphone (no more digging around for a credit card)
+- Start charging sessions using a smartphone (no more digging around for a credit or debit card)

 - Track your vehicle’s charge status if you’re away from it

 What are the differences between Pass and Pass+ membership?